goopsie/aries-klipper-flash-script/readme.md

 ```
 If you're uncomfortable with/don't know how to modify this file, use "Internal Clock".

+run "make" on klipper host

-drag klipper.bin onto root of USB drive.
+drag resulting klipper.bin onto root of USB drive.

-run "to-hex.bat"
+run "to-hex.bat". you should see a new "firmware.hex" file was created.

 plug drive into printer, turn printer on.

-you'll see images come up on-screen.
+you'll see progress images come up on-screen.

 firmware.hex file will be automatically flashed to stm32 board via voxelab's built in programming tool.

 connect klipper host to printer via configured UART pins.

-suggested you unplug either the ribbon cable connecting the screen to the screen PCB, or the ribbon cable running from the screen PCB to the stm32 board.
+suggested you unplug either the ribbon cable connecting the screen board to the display, or the ribbon cable that connects the screen board to the n32 board.